 The Grand River is home to many species, including steelhead, salmon, smallmouth bass, lake trout, coho, skamania, catfish, bass and walleye.
 Nearby waters add bluegill, bullhead, carp, crappie, sunfish, northern pike, muskie, perch and whitefish to the list.
-Check the Weekly Fishing Report for conditions.
-(Click Southwest Lower Peninsula) or, for information specific to the Grand Rapids area, the Werkman Outfitter's Fishing Report.
+Check the Michigan DNR's Weekly Fishing Report (click Southwest Lower Peninsula) or, for information specific to the Grand Rapids area, the Werkman Outfitter's Fishing Report.

 You’re never more than six miles away from a body of water in West Michigan – and many of them are open to the public for fishing.

 A license is required for everyone 17 years of age or older.
 Visitors can obtain a 24-hour or 72-hour license at bait and tackle shops and Meijer stores around town, or purchase one online.

 Visit the Michigan Department of Natural Resources website for even more fishing info.